 The Supreme Court disagreed that a judgment's expiration merits intervention.
 (Ex.
-D, Opinion 7-8.)
+F, Opinion 7-8.)
 But it never suggested that UAIC's argument was frivolous.
 Indeed, the Court in a sense mooted the necessity of intervention by clarifying that the amendment of the judgment in the 2007 action did not create any new issues, as this Court believed.
 (Ex.
-D, Opinion 12-13.)
+F, Opinion 12-13.)
 See also Eckerson v.
 C.E.
 Rudy, Inc., 72 Nev.
 97, 98-99, 295 P.2d 399, 399-400 (1956) (noting that "it would more accurately be said that there was no pending action to which the intervention might attach").
 It was just a ministerial change, leaving the substantive questions for resolution in the 2018 action.
 (Ex.
-D, Opinion 13.)
+F, Opinion 13.)

 And even applying the wrong standard in NRS 18.010(2)(b), it is hard to say that UAIC's reason for wanting to intervene-to advance the position (resisted by both Nalder and Lewis) that the 2008 judgment had expired-was unreasonable or for purposes of harassment.
 In a decision that binds all of the parties here, the Ninth Circuit determined that the judgment indeed expired, and that the parties have waived their chance to argue otherwise.
-(ECF 90, Order Dismissing Appeal, at 3-5.)
+(Ex.
+A, ECF 90, Order Dismissing Appeal, at 3-5.)

-D. The Brunzell Factors Do Not Support a Fee
+E. The Brunzell Factors Do Not Support a Fee

-For all these reasons, Nalder falls far short of demonstrating that any fee would be reasonable.
+For all these reasons, Lewis falls far short of demonstrating that any fee would be reasonable.
 The most complex aspects of the case are those of Nalder's and Lewis's own making-including their desperate efforts to revive the judgment in this action and create a judgment in a new action after the Nevada Supreme Court agreed to accept the second certified question that threatened to eliminate their Ninth Circuit appeal.
-The result in this matter is not the ministerial substitution of Cheyenne for her guardian on the judgment (which was accomplished ex parte and required no special legal skills), but the Ninth Circuit's determination that the judgment in this case is expired.
-Nalder's mixed bag of success and failure in the writ petition did not prevent her ultimate failure in "maintaining the validity of the judgment."
-(See Mot.
-7:2-4.)
+Lewis's mixed bag of success and failure in the writ petition did not prevent his ultimate failure: the Ninth Circuit's determination, notwithstanding the post-certification flurry, that the judgment in this case is expired.